Michigan State Police have identified a man killed during a hostage situation in Saginaw.

 Two officers involved in the shooting have been put on administrative leave until the investigation is complete.

-Michigan State Police is taking over the investigation.
+Michigan State Police took over the investigation.

 The Saginaw Valley Police Canine Association (SVPCA) is collecting donations for Officer Deebo on their Facebook Page.
 If you would like to donate, click here.